PFD will be represented in the 2013 Combined Federal Campaign! To contribute, PFD's CFC catalog number is 55979.

 We build local capacity through helping local partners design, implement, and assess programs to the greatest degree possible.
 Through this approach, PFD helps develop and transfer key skills to local counterparts.

-A leader in innovation, Partners for Development is a recent winner of the Saving Lives at Birth: A Grand Challenge for Development program sponsored by USAID, the Bill and Melinda Gates Foundation, Norwegian Ministry of Foreign Affairs, Grand Challenges Canada and the World Bank.
+A leader in innovation, Partners for Development is a winner of the Saving Lives at Birth: A Grand Challenge for Development program sponsored by USAID, the Bill and Melinda Gates Foundation, Norwegian Ministry of Foreign Affairs, Grand Challenges Canada and the World Bank.
 Saving Lives at Birth awarded grants to 19 nominees for groundbreaking ideas to combat issues related to technology, service delivery and demand for maternal healthcare.
 To learn more about PFD’s innovative PROTECT project to save lives of pregnant women and infants in rural

 , click here.
 Cambodia